These instructions function as a TP-Link firmware recovery utility, for when your TP-Link router is bricked.

 - The TP-Link router must be on the same LAN segment as your computer

-5. Ensure the router is powered off.
+Step 5) Ensure the TP-Link router is powered off.
 Hold down the reset button on the router and keep it depressed.
 Power the router on, wait for 5 seconds, and then release the reset button.

-6. The router will now attempt to do a TFTP boot from 192.168.0.66.
-In the TFTP server logs you can see the filename which was requested by the router.
+Step 6) Now, the router will now attempt to do a TFTP boot from your server at 192.168.0.66.
+You must use the TFTP server “log viewer” tab to see the filename which was requested by the router.
+When you have the filename, you will need to rename the firmware .BIN file to match what the router is requesting.

-Your router will request a filename which is specific to each model of TP-Link router, so ensure that you actually follow this process to determine the correct filename to use.
-Don’t use the filename in this example, otherwise it won’t work and you’ll be wasting time.
+Each filename is specific to your model of TP-Link router, so ensure that you actually follow this process to determine the correct filename to use.
+Don’t use the filename in my example, otherwise it won’t work and you’ll be wasting time.

-In this example, the router is requesting the file “ArcherC7v2_tp_recovery.bin”.
+In this example, we can see that the router is requesting a file named “ArcherC7v2_tp_recovery.bin”.

 Connection received from 192.168.0.86 on port 1957 [28/12 21:50:04.060]